 What exactly is the magical plant that is coffee?
 How does it come up from the ground and get to your coffee cup?
-Well, sit back and let us discuss this beloved plant and the berries it produces.
+Well, sit back and learn all about the beloved plant and the berries it produces.

 Coffee plants only grow in tropical regions in regions between the tropics of Cancer and Capricorn in a region known by the coffee elite as the bean belt.

-The coffee then goes through a wet process or dry process.
+Then the coffee goes through a wet process or dry process.
 In the wet process, lots of water is used to separate the good beans from the bad ones and remove the mucilage that surrounds the bean.
-However, this method is often seen as ecologically unsound as the wastewater is considered a pollutant.
+This method is often seen as ecologically unsound as the wastewater is considered a pollutant.

 In the dry process, the coffee beans are dried on large cement slabs out in the sun.
 The dried beans are then milled and hulled.
 The dry method can bring out some of the richer flavors in the beans but is more persnickety as the beans can turn brittle if too dry and mold if not dried enough.